curtishoughton/Penetration-Testing-Cheat-Sheet/Enumeration/SNMP/SNMP.md

 `snmpwalk -c <community string> <version> <IP Address or Hostname>`

-Optionally an "<OID>" numeric value can be specified after the hostname/IP Address, however, if not specified it will default to returning all information.
+Optionally a numeric `OID` value can be specified after the hostname/IP Address, however, if not specified it will default to returning all information.

+## Enumeration Using snmp-check

+A second tool built into Kali Linux named snmp-check can be used to dump out all SNMP inormation providing the community string is known.
+This can be done using the following command:

+`snmp-check <IP address or hostname> -p <port> -c <community String> -v <version>`